-Trees for Health is a not for profit organisation based in South Devon, aiming to help foster healthy communities and healthy ecosystems by revitalising our use and knowledge of woodland.
+Trees for Health is now not operating but ran for 12 years, aiming to help foster healthy communities and healthy ecosystems by revitalising our use and knowledge of woodland.
+This website is now an archive.

 Humans have historically depended on plants for food, medicine, shelter and materials.
 Plants have also played a significant role in our mythologies, beliefs and religions so that our history is interwoven with their history.
 Trees in particular have been integral to our culture yet today we place far less importance on our connection with them.